-If you're wanting to take a traditional 4-year path to becoming an RN, a Bachelor's of Science in Nursing (BSN) might be for you.
+If you want to take a traditional 4-year path to become an RN, a Bachelor's of Science in Nursing (BSN) might be for you.
 This is a slightly more advanced degree that will give you a greater variety of employment opportunities, along with a bigger paycheck.
 If you are already an RN wanting to advance your career, many schools also offer a shorter RN to BSN program, which is worth inquiring about.

 Over 7 schools in South Dakota offer a BSN – either through a traditional program, an accelerated BSN, or an RN to BSN.

 What To Look For in a BSN Program in South Dakota

 It is a good idea to do your research and compare BSN programs to find the right fit for you.
 Cost, location, accreditation, and program outcomes are just a few of the things you'll want to consider when choosing a school for your BSN.
 It's also smart to look at the program options…does your school of choice have a regular 4-year program only, or do they offer an accelerated program?
 How about an RN to BSN program?
 Some schools will offer all 3 types, so be sure to do your research if you are looking for these options.

 The University of Sioux Falls, for example, offers a fully accredited traditional BSN, accelerated BSN, and an RN to BSN.